Incredible wildlife experiences and the warmest of welcomes await amongst Uganda’s a rich patchwork of diverse habitats.

 Visit The Karamojong

 This ethnic group speaks a Nilo-Saharan language and lives in and around the Kidepo Valley National Park.
 The park itself has an other-worldly geology that features irregular mountains and sheer cliffs.
-It’s also home to copious animals including zebra, lion prides and savannah species found nowhere else in the country like wild dogs and cheetah.
+It’s also home to copious animals including zebra, occasional lion prides and savannah species found nowhere else in the country like wild dogs and cheetah.

 The Mountains of the Moon